 Agreement with Empedocles

 To see Aristotle’s response, let us return to the point we left off in the passage from Metaphysics V.4.
-What part of Empedocles’s view does Aristotle agree with, and what does he disagree with?: “For this reason, though [as Empedocles holds] all things that are or come to be by nature already have present [huparchontos] that out of which they naturally come into being [pephuke gignesthai] or are made [i.e., the material] . . .”
+What part of Empedocles’s view does Aristotle agree with, and what does he disagree with?: “For this reason, though [as Empedocles holds] all things that are or come to be by nature already have underlying sources [huparchontos] out of which they have naturally come into being [pephuke gignesthai] or are made [i.e., the material] . . .”
 (Met.
-V.4 1014a4–6).24 Aristotle begins his response by affirming Empedocles’s dynamic materialist view as compatible with his own.
+V.4 1014a4–6, my trans.).
+Aristotle begins his response by affirming Empedocles’s dynamic materialist view as compatible with his own.
 He agrees with Empedocles’s account of material combination, but disagrees about the status of the products of combination: genuine beings emerge, he claims, and genesis actually happens.

-When Aristotle introduced the quotation, he approved of it as an illustration of the sense of nature according to which primary being (ousia) and nature are the primary combination of things.
+When Aristotle introduced the quotation, he approved of it as an illustration of the sense of nature according to which being (ousia) and nature are the primary combination of things.
 In other words, Aristotle approves of Empedocles’s grasp of what the ousia of natural things is, namely, the primary combination of things, that is, material nature.25 He repeats his approval in the first part of his response: nature consists of the combination of preexisting material.
 Individual things arise, emerge (i.e., the verb “nature,” phuein) into being, with the material already a governing or organizing source within them (huparchontos).

 Beings are produced by material combining with material.
 Material itself can be a source of change.
 Self-moving materials can combine to produce individual things (Met.
 VII.9 1034b5–7).
 Aristotle describes materials as joint-causes (sunaitiai) with the form, and describes the matter as “natured” to yearn for and reach out for (pephuken ephiesthai kai oregesthai) it (Phys.
 I.9 192a13–24).

-To illustrate how automatic (automatos) material processes can generate part by part, Aristotle uses the example of health.
+To illustrate how material processes can, of their own accord (i.e., automatically, automatos), generate something part by part, Aristotle uses the example of health.
 Since part of health is being the right temperature, and since the right temperature can be produced naturally in the body, or artificially with blankets, or accidentally by the sun, health can come about naturally, artificially, or automatically, that is, incidentally.
 The production of living beings is a more complex case, but the description is the same: the right material conditions accidentally combine to produce a distinct thing.

 Disagreement with Empedocles